registerme1963/gravityflowpdf/readme.txt

 == ChangeLog ==

+= 1.0.6.3 =
+- Fixed conditional shortcodes in the template failing conditional logic evaluation due to the merge tags not being replaced early enough.

 = 1.0.6.2 =
 - Fixed an issue which prevented the Signature field image being displayed in the PDF when using the {all_fields} merge tag.